-However, there is no guarantee or assurance that the investment objective of the scheme will be achieved.
-The scheme doesn't assure or guarantee any returns.
+However, there is no assurance or guarantee that the investment objective of the Scheme will be achieved.
+The scheme does not assure or guarantee any returns.

 ASSET ALLOCATION PATTERN OF THE SCHEME

 Under normal circumstances, the asset allocation of the Scheme will be as follows: